College Inquiry

 The curriculum develops students’ experiences in four areas:

-1. Mapping the Landscape of College
+1. Mapping the Landscape

-2. Understanding the College Application Process
+2. Understanding the Application Process

 4. Exploring Careers